Kaustubh5113/BOOMPlatform/README.md

 #vidstream

-BOOMPlatform is a modern, user-friendly video streaming and sharing platform designed to provide seamless video content experience.
+ vidstream is a modern, user-friendly video streaming and sharing platform designed to provide seamless video content experience.
 It supports video uploads, comments, user authentication, and interactive features to engage users.

 ---